McKlay/cnn-companion-book/docs/chapter17.md

     - toc
 ---

-Wonderful, Clay.
-Let’s now uncover what CNNs are really “seeing” inside those hidden layers.

-This chapter makes the invisible—visible.
-When your CNN makes a decision, it's because it “sees something” in the input image.
-But *what* is it seeing?
-That’s where **feature map visualization** comes in.

----

 # Chapter 17: *Visualizing Feature Maps and Filters*

 > *“CNNs are not black boxes.
 You just need the right lens to peek inside.”*